seanchain/iOSChart/README.md

 # iOSChart
-Constructing on a chart view in iOS with the help of UUChartView
+###Constructing on a chart view in iOS with the help of UUChartView
+###Using the work to construct the newsReader client.